MohammedYaseen97/adapter-transfer/README.md

 [2] Harish Tayyar Madabushi, Edward Gow-Smith, Marcos Garcia, Carolina Scarton, Marco Idiart, and Aline Villavicencio.
 2022.
 SemEval-2022 Task 2: Multilingual Idiomaticity Detection and Sentence Embedding.
 In Proceedings of the 16th International Workshop on Semantic Evaluation (SemEval-2022), pages 107–121, Seattle, United States.
 Association for Computational Linguistics.

 [3] Jonas Pfeiffer, Ivan Vulić, Iryna Gurevych, and Sebastian Ruder.
 2020.
 MAD-X: An Adapter-Based Framework for Multi-Task Cross-Lingual Transfer.
 In Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP), pages 7654–7673, Online.
 Association for Computational Linguistics.

-[4] Qianchu Liu, Fangyu Liu, Nigel Collier, Anna Korhonen, and Ivan Vulić.
-2021.
-MirrorWiC: On Eliciting Word-in-Context Representations from Pretrained Language Models.
-In Proceedings of the 25th Conference on Computational Natural Language Learning, pages 562–574, Online.
-Association for Computational Linguistics.

 ## License
 TODO